 If you have trouble selecting the right spot, you can always zoom in close and see where the edges meet.
 That should help you find the exact place to begin.

 Using the Curves Adjustment Tool

 You can correct problems caused by uneven exposure by adjusting the curves.
 This will allow you to adjust the overall brightness level of the entire photo.
 To access the curve adjustment tools:

 - Open the Levels dialog box from the Window menu.
-The default settings are fine unless there are extreme differences between highlights and shadows.
+The default settings are fine unless extreme differences between highlights and shadows exist.

 - Drag the black point slider left or right to increase or decrease the amount of shadow detail.
-This will make the dark parts darker or lighter depending on how far you drag.
+Depending on how far you drag, this will make the dark parts darker or lighter.

 - Drag the white point slider left or right.
 This will affect the lightest details in the picture.

-You’ll probably notice that the changes made to the levels adjustment seem to only affect one color channel.
+You’ll probably notice that the changes made to the level adjustment seem only to affect one color channel.
 To fix this, open the curves window again and adjust the other two channels independently.

 Adjusting Color Balance

 Open the Hue Saturation dialog box from the Edit Menu.
 You may want to set the saturation level to zero if the photo already seems overly saturated.